EllaMahaliaaa/ellamahaliaaa.github.io/README.md

 house prices
 - Achieved a 65% R² score and evaluated the model using mean squared error, mean absolute error, and root-mean-square deviation to assess its performance.

+# KanbanFlow Clone
+- Full-stack project management application, developed with a team of 3 to improve task tracking and team collaboration.
+- Designed and implemented the login and registration form, utilizing Auth0 for secure user authentication and streamlined onboarding.
+- Improved user experience by ensuring secure access, reducing potential security risks, and optimizing task management with API endpoints for creating, updating, and deleting tasks.